Lagrangian neural networks for nonholonomic mechanics: Adding constraints

 In the remaining sections we will use Eq. \eqref{aceleracionesnh} instead of Eq. \eqref{eq:LNN} to train a Lagrangian neural network capturing the nonholonomic constrained nature of the dynamics of the system (including holonomic constraints as a particular case).
 Note that equation \eqref{eq:LNN} can be recovered from \eqref{aceleracionesnh} in the absence of constraints.

 To easily distinguish from the original LNN, we will refer to these Lagrangian neural networks for nonholonomic systems as LNN-nh.

-In the three examples we implement, the constraint happens to be linear, so we dedicate the next subsection to obtain a simpler expression of the previous equations for this type of restriction.
+In three of the examples we implement, the constraint happens to be linear, so we dedicate the next subsection to obtain a simpler expression of the previous equations for this type of restriction.